fxbi-dev/pokedex-react-native/README.md

 ## TODO
 * Write tests
 * Translations
-* Actually test for iOS
+* Tests for iOS
+* Actually learn Pokemon (never touched the games before, the API is kinda overwhelming)